 - On New Year's Day, cook a traditional Southern meal of black-eyed peas (for luck) and greens (for money).

-For more information about special family events and traditions, take a look at the links on the next page.
+For more information about special family events and traditions, take a look at the links below.